greg-raven/Uncommon-Sense/_posts/2016-02-19-the-mirage-of-social-justice.md

 ---
-title: 'The mirage of social justice'
+title: "The mirage of social justice"
 layout: post
 categories:
 - equality